wp-plugins/slider-wd/readme.txt

 As a first step you should specify the name of the slider.
 Slider Name.
 Provide a name for the slider.
 Below you will be able to add slides.
 2.1 Published.
-Choose whether to publish the newly added slide or not.
+Choose whether to publish the newly added slider or not.
 2.2 Link the slide.
-You can set a redirection link, so that the user will get to the mentioned location upon hitting the slide.
+You can set a redirection link, so that the user will get to the mentioned location upon hitting that specific slide.
 2.3 Add image from Media Library.
-You can select images which are currently uploaded to your Media Library by clicking on those and pressing Insert button.
+You can select images to use within the slider which are currently uploaded to your Media Library by clicking on those and pressing Insert button.
 In addition you can upload new files, navigating to Upload Files tab on the left.
 Then press Select Files button, choose the image and press Insert button.
+This way the image will be added to the slider.
 2.4 Add Image URL.
 You can also add images providing the absolute link to it.
-Press Add Image URL, provide the link and press Add button.
+Press Add Image URL, provide the link and press Add button.This will be useful for adding images to the slider without the need of downloading those and uploading again.
 2.5 Add Video.
-In addition to images, you can instead use videos from YouTube and Vimeo.
+In addition to images, you can instead use videos  withing the slider from YouTube and Vimeo.
 You should click on Add Video button, provide the link to the video and press Add button.
-The image associated with the YouTube/Vimeo video will be automatically displayed.
+The image associated with the YouTube/Vimeo video will be automatically displayed as a slider image and then the video will be played.
 2.6 Remove.
-You can use Remove button to remove the included image or video.
+You can use Remove button to remove the slider image or video.

 For adding additional images, you should press "+" next to the Slide tab.
+The Slide tabs can be renamed to make it easier to reach the desired slide within the list, as well as they can be rearranged using drag and drop feature.

 = Step 3:  Adding layers to the slide. =
 There are three types of layers that can be added to the slides: text, image and social button.

-The layer buttons are located on the lower left corner of the slide.
+The layer buttons are located on the lower left corner of each slide.

 You can add more than one layer to your slide.
 These layers can be of different or same type.